 Address: 3725 Greenwood St, San Diego, CA 92110

-This is a good place to eat something.
+This is a good place to get some food, whether an appetizer or meal.
 There is a seasonal menu that changes throughout the year and specialty beers that are brewed at this location only, along with classic staples on tap.
-The thing I love most about Stone is that the staff is shockingly knowledgable about beer.
+The thing I love most about Stone is that the staff is incredibly knowledgable about beer.
 They’ll help you pair food and beer unlike any other stop of the day.

 The Stone IPA put west coast IPAs on the map – stay classic and try one or pace yourself and embrace your inner arrogant bastard with an Arrogant Bastard Ale.